jiaohehu/NPreview/DOC-diagram.md

     second side in grid units (side2).
 An angle is to be drawn at each path point with the start/ending angle and the length of the sides specified.

-    The `angle.arc` command draw a marker that is identifies an angle, in the interior of an angle between the first and second side.
+    The `angle.arc` instruction draw a marker that is identifies an angle, in the interior of an angle between the first and second side.
 The arc is draw close to the vertex with a radius of 1/2 of the grid unit.
 When the angle becomes 60-deg or less the radius of the arc will start to increase to